Skip to contents

 geo_id_micro

-Numeric vector or string vector specifying the unique ID codes of each geographic area considered in the assessment (geo_id_micro) Argument must be entered for iterations.
-See Details for more info.
+Numeric vector or string vector specifying the unique ID codes of each geographic area considered in the assessment (geo_id_micro).

 edu